ethersphere/bee-docs/docs/introduction.md

 ## Find Out More
 What happens with your Bee node when you start it up?
 Want to know more about the amazing Swarm technology behind Bee?
 Want to make your own client?
-Read [The Book of Swarm](https://gateway.ethswarm.org/bzz/latest.bookofswarm.eth/), our 250 page epic guide to the future tech underpinning the Swarm network.
+Read <a href="/the-book-of-swarm-viktor-tron-v1.0-pre-release7.pdf" target="_blank" rel="noopener noreferrer">The Book of Swarm</a> ,
+our 250 page epic guide to the future tech underpinning the Swarm network.

 ## Development